-You can select a pair of Simulink models to compare their XML files.
 You can use models from any version of Simulink.
-The XML comparison tool produces a comparison report based on the SLX files.
-You can use the report to explore the differences, view the changes highlighted in the original models, and merge differences.
+Use the comparison report to explore the differences, view the changes highlighted in the original models, and merge differences.

 The MATLAB® Current Folder browser context menu

 The Simulink Project view